 * And just for the hell of it, a Storify account.

 We will have a number of major and minor assignments throughout the semester.
 More to come, but here's a warning of some of the things we may be doing.
 To be clear, I'm still mulling this over:

 Tests.
 As I said above, I'll lecture about aspects of covering "public affairs" and you'll dutifully write these down in a notebook, memorize them, and spew them back on a few small tests.

 Neighborhood Immersion.
 You'll be assigned, possibly as teams, a neighborhood to adopt.
 Again, I've done this before and may skip it this semester.
 This is an example of bottom-up reporting.
 You'll meet actual living breathing people.
 Knock on doors.
 Do stories that matter to them.
 Create stories and multimedia project to put online, probably on Blogger or Wordpress.

 Meetings.
-Yes, you'll attend two public meetings and do stories.
+Yes, you'll attend a public meeting and do a story.
 More later.
-ACC, probably.
+ACC, probably, and I'll expect an ADVANCE and then a MEETING story.

 Dossier.
 You'll stalk, via public records, a public official.
 You'll create a dossier on that individual based on available records.
 More later.